kalepail/fee-vault-v2/README.md

 ### Fixed Rate

-A fixed rate fee vault works the same as a capped rate fee vault when the interest rate is above the fixed rate, but will attempt to supplement the users gains if the calculated iterest rate over the interaction period is below the fixed rate.
+A fixed rate fee vault works the same as a capped rate fee vault when the interest rate is above the fixed rate, but will attempt to supplement the users gains if the calculated interest rate over the interaction period is below the fixed rate.

 If the admin does not maintain a positive `admin_balance`, the vault users will not be supplemented.
 That is, a fixed rate fee vault will only supplement users yield with existing `b_tokens` in the `admin_balance`.